Author

 Coping Strategies for Dom Drop

 Just as submissives experience subdrop, Dominants can feel their own version of drop after a scene.
 Known as Dom drop, this post-scene experience can bring feelings of guilt, emptiness, or exhaustion, as the physical and emotional energy invested during the scene starts to fade.
-Taking time to care for yourself after a scene is crucial for staying balanced, grounded, and ready for future play.
+Dealing with drop in BDSM as a Dominant requires taking time to care for yourself after a scene.
+It is crucial for staying balanced, grounded, and ready for future play.
 Here are some effective ways for Dominants to manage Dom drop:

 1. Engage in Aftercare for Yourself